Computer Networks

 Network Reliability:

 For adequate network reliability, you also need to consider network monitoring.
 Network monitoring involves using software and hardware tools to monitor the network’s performance continuously.
 Monitoring can detect and alert administrators of potential performance issues or failures.
-We have a new term called Observability, which reflects monitoring in today’s environment more accurately.
+We have a new term called Observability, which accurately reflects tracking in today’s environment.

 Network Characteristics